New Student Success

 Fall Academic Intervention & Support

-Laker Strategies for Success (LSS 180) is a non-credit bearing program for first year students that are on jeopardy of dismissal or academic probation that will help students get back on track academically and have a successful winter semester.
+Laker Strategies for Success (LSS 180) is a non-credit bearing program for first year students that are on academic probation that will help students get back on track academically and have a successful winter semester.
 Participants in the program meet one hour a week for 9 weeks.
-The program starts the within the first couple weeks of the start of winter semester.
+The program begins the second week of classes in the winter semester.

 Winter Academic Intervention & Support

-GVSU Academic Recovery Learning to Learn Camp is a one credit course for students on jeopardy of dismissal.
+GVSU Academic Success Camp is a one credit course for students on jeopardy of dismissal.
 By successfully completing this one week camp (immediately following the winter semester), students will be allowed to continue at GVSU.
 The camp provides learning and study strategies to help improve academic performance and supports degree completion.